NVIDIA/DALI/README.rst

 building blocks, and an execution engine, to accelerate the pre-processing of the input data for deep learning applications.
-DALI provides both the performance and the flexibility to accelerate different data pipelines as a one library.
+DALI provides both the performance and the flexibility to accelerate different data pipelines as one library.
 This library can then be easily integrated into different deep learning training and inference applications.